-For the second consecutive year, the Florida Legislature authorized non-recurring funds to be competitively awarded by the Florida Commission for the Transportation Disadvantaged through the Mobility Enhancement Grant Program.
-The following community transportation coordinators in the north central Florida region were awarded funding through this grant program for the transportation disadvantaged.
+For the third consecutive year, the Florida Legislature authorized non-recurring funds to be competitively awarded by the Florida Commission for the Transportation Disadvantaged through the Mobility Enhancement Grant Program.

+The following Community Transportation Coordinators in the region were awarded funding through this grant program:

-"The Council provided staff support to transportation disadvantaged local coordinating boards to coordinate trips for access to employment, health care, education and other life-sustaining activities for residents of the region."
+Alachua County - MV Contract Transportation, Inc. received funding to provide monthly reduced fare bus passes to clients residing at the GRACE Marketplace homeless shelter.
+This project provided approximately 250 reduced fare bus passes each month; "The Council provided staff support to transportation disadvantaged local coordinating boards to coordinate trips for access to employment, health care, education and other life-sustaining activities for residents of the region."

-- Alachua County MV Transportation, Inc. received funding to provide monthly reduced fare bus passes to clients residing at GRACE Marketplace homeless shelter.
-This project provided approximately 250 reduced fare bus passes each month. - Bradford County Suwannee River Economic Council, Inc. received funding to provide on-demand same day transportation services to designated stops in the City of Starke and surrounding area for medical, pharmaceutical and grocery shopping purposes. - Columbia County Suwannee Valley Transit Authority received funding to provide on-demand same day transportation service to designated stops within the City of Lake City for medical, pharmaceutical and grocery shopping purposes. - Dixle/Gilchrist Counties Suwannee River Economic Council, Inc. received funding to provide on-demand same day transportation service to a designated stop within the City of Chiefland for pharmaceutical and grocery shopping purposes.
+- Bradford County Suwannee River Economic Council, Inc. received funding to provide on-demand same day transportation services to designated stops in the City of Starke for medical, pharmaceutical and grocery shopping purposes; and - Columbia County Suwannee Valley Transit Authority received funding to provide on-demand same day transportation service to designated stops within the City of Lake City for medical, and pharmaceutical and grocery shopping purposes.